Classification of Conditional Measures Along Certain Invariant One-Dimensional Foliations: Properties of non-atomic disintegrations over a continuous one-dimensional foliation

-Let us prove that this function is continuous in $w$ and measurable in $z$.
+Let us prove that this function is continuous in $x_1$ and Borel measurable in $x_2$.

-By Lemma \ref{lemma:continuousinleaf}, applied for $r=1$, we already have the continuity on the second coordinate.
-Now Fix the second coordinate $w$ and consider the transversal $T=(0,1) \times \{w\}$.
-This is a Borel set and then, the set
+By Lemma \ref{lemma:continuousinleaf}, restricted to $V\setminus \mathcal A_U$ we already have the continuity of $g_r\circ \varphi^{-1}$ the first coordinate, since the second coordinate being fixed means we are evaluating the function on a single plaque where the conditional measure is non-atomic.
+Now, fix the first coordinate $x_1$ and consider the transversal $T=\{x_1\} \times B_1^{n-1}(0)$.
+By Lemma \ref{lemma:opencont}, the set